lambda-projects/landingpage/README.md

 @tablet    | ~"(max-width: 800px) | set breakpoint for tablet-sized screens |
 @mobile    | ~"(max-width: 500px) | set breakpoint for mobile-sized screens |
 @mobile-sm | ~"(max-width: 350px) | set breakpoint for smaller mobile screens |

-## Page Structure & Organization

-Each page has a fixed navbar and a "splash page"-style section that encapsulates the page's header and jump links.
-The main content can then use spotlight sections or, more flexibly, use banner sections that can themselves encapsulate content grids, carousels, or any other typical content very easily.

 ### Navbar